Snowpiercer (2013) - Review

 Image: The Weinstein Company | Serious?

 As I mentioned, this would not be a problem if Snowpiercer did not attempt to be an intelligent film.
-You can accept this type of absurdity and nonsense from a Rambo movie, or Pacific Rim, or anything else that tries to just be dumb fun from the get-go.
+You can accept this type of absurdity and nonsense from a Rambo movie, or anything else that tries to just be dumb fun from the get-go.
 Snowpiercer, however, attempts to be an intense, character drama with so much heavy-handed symbolism and theming that it is almost begging its audience to ask questions, but it's not willing to provide more than one-word answers.

 I WIN!
 I CANNOT DIE!